Many people wonder if their symptoms might qualify them for medical marijuana. They also wonder how they will be diagnosed.

-1. PTSD: This is a chronic stress disorder, caused by a trauma, or a perception of a trauma.
+1. PTSD: This is a chronic stress disorder, caused by some sort of trauma, or the perception of trauma.
 It results in a long period of anxiety.
 The trauma can be emotional in nature- you do not have to be a combat veteran.
-For example, physical or emotional abuse can result in a longstanding pattern of feeling endangered, having trouble sleeping, jumpiness, difficulty with crowds and loud noises, and a dislike of going out and being fully involved in your life.
+For example, longstanding physical or emotional abuse can result in a pattern of feeling endangered, having trouble sleeping, jumpiness, difficulty with crowds, loud noises, and a dislike of going out and being fully involved in the world.

-Dr. Cook diagnoses PTSD with a simple interview, by observing you in person, and by having you fill out a questionnaire that is used by researchers to screen for, and measure, PTSD.
+Dr. Cook diagnoses PTSD with a simple interview, by observing you in person, and by having you fill out a questionnaire used by researchers to screen for and measure PTSD.

-If you are applying for PTSD, past records are helpful, but if you don’t have them, that’s OK- Dr. Cook is a specialist in PTSD, and he can diagnose you on his own, without the help of other doctors.
+If you are applying for PTSD, past records are helpful, but Dr. Cook does not require them since he is a specialist in PTSD and can diagnose this condition without other doctors.

-2. Chronic Pain: This is not just a sprained ankle, or an occasional headache, but a persistent, severe, and debilitating pain.
+2. Chronic Pain: This is not just a sprained ankle or occasional headache, but a persistent, severe, and debilitating pain.

 Some patients have had addicting opioid pain meds or anti-inflammatory meds (Motrin) recommended to them, but for some reason, they cannot tolerate those medications.
 For instance, Motrin can cause stomach ulcers in many people, and cannabis is a superior (safer) anti-inflammatory.
-Opioid pain medication such as tramadol, vicodin, etc., are very addicting, and for most people, cannabis is not.
+Opioid pain medication such as tramadol, Vicodin, etc., are very addicting, and for most people, mild to moderate use of cannabis is not.

 If you are applying due to Chronic Pain, it helps Dr. Cook if you have some sort of past medical records.
 If you do not, it prolongs your visit by a little, but Dr. Cook can examine the location of your pain on his own.